SCAGspm/spm_dm_documentation_update/docs/index.md

 and data management platform that is undergoing development to facilitate more informed and collaborative planning by SCAG, local jurisdictions, and other key stakeholders.

-The SPM Data Review and Management System is being pilot tested to demonstrate how local and regional data can be served to local jurisdictions via the web-based user interface, and to test functions focused primarily on data review and editing.
-The data review and editing framework within the SPM provides the user with a number of data management and data review options.
+The SPM Data Management System provides the user with a number of data management and data review options.
 Using attribute query and map selector tools, the user can explore data, summarize attributes, and edit configured layers.